sisco311/scrcpy-snap/README.md

-# Unofficial Snap Packaging for scrcpy
+# Snap Packaging for scrcpy

 **This is the unofficial snap for scrcpy**, *"Display and control your Android device"*.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.